-By the end of this article you should be able to:
+By the end of this article, you’ll be able to:

-1. Understand why the metrics set up is necessary.
+Understand why the metrics setup is essential.

 The Metrics Section